 Tip #1: Schedule meaningful family time

 One of the best preventative measures is to schedule time when your kids are able to have meaningful family time.
-Schedule time for all family members to spend time together in addition to one-on-one time if you have more than one child.
+Schedule time for family members to strengthen their bonds by spending time together in addition.
 You know your own family dynamic so use your understanding of the family system when bringing everyone together to determine the amount of time that makes sense.

 Overall, spending time together will help prevent favoritism, as all of your children will have opportunities to feel included, connected, and supported.